 Heart failure doesn’t mean that your heart has stopped working entirely.
 It just needs help pumping blood as it should.
-At Virtua, we’ll help you manage your heart failure—from diagnosis and treatment to cardiac rehab and personalized home care programs.
+At Virtua, we’ll help you manage your heart failure—from diagnosis and treatment to cardiopulmonary rehab and personalized home care programs.
 Let us help you find the best ways to care for your heart.

 What is heart failure?

-Heart failure happens when the heart can’t keep up with the demands of your body.
+Heart failure develops when the heart can’t keep up with the demands of your body.
 Essentially, your heart is a pump that delivers oxygen and nutrient-rich blood to your organs.
 When your heart can’t pump enough blood, you feel weak and fluids build up in your lungs.
 Think of your heart as a sump pump and your lungs as the basement.
 If the sump pump doesn’t work hard enough, the basement floods.

 What are the symptoms of heart failure?